 How much does assisted living cost per month in Missouri?

-Most assisted living communities in Missouri range between $4,700 and $5,600 per month, with a statewide median near $5,150 per month.
+Most assisted living communities in Missouri range between $4,300 and $6,500 per month, with a statewide median near $5,400 per month based on the CareScout 2025 Cost of Care Survey.

 Are assisted living costs in Missouri increasing each year?

-Most communities implement annual rate increases between 3% and 7%, influenced by labor, insurance, and operating costs.
+Yes.
+Most communities implement annual rate increases between 3% and 7%, consistent with Midwestern trends.

 Can Medicaid help pay for assisted living in Missouri?

-Missouri Medicaid may provide limited assistance through HCBS waiver programs, though room and board costs are generally not fully covered.
+Missouri Medicaid may provide limited assistance through HCBS waiver programs, though room and board costs are generally not covered.
+Eligibility depends on income, assets, and demonstrated care needs.
+Families should confirm current program details with Missouri Medicaid or a qualified elder law advisor.

 Methodology